 Many of you already know that October is Breast Cancer Awareness month.
 Many of you also already know someone who has fought or is currently fighting breast cancer.
-For the October Sew Goodness spotlight I want to share a couple of simple service ideas to bring comfort by sewing for breast cancer patients who are in that fight.
-Also a couple of great fundraiser and awareness campaigns from By Annies and the Fat Quarter Shop.
+This month I want to share a list of simple service ideas to bring comfort by sewing for breast cancer patients.
+Also a couple of great fundraiser and awareness campaigns from By Annie and the Fat Quarter Shop, including free projects and quilt blocks.

-4 years ago my friend Sachiko was diagnosed with breast cancer.
+One of my friends, Sachiko is a recent breast cancer survivor.
 Sachiko has shared her breast cancer journey on her blog Tea Rose Home.
 Watching her go through this experience was another rude reminder that this disease is relentless.
 Sachiko's attitude in this set back has been inspiring.
 And she has shared a simple way that you can help women with breast cancer - particularly those who must undergo a mastectomy.

 These simple heart shaped pillows are made to fit under the armpit to provide relief while healing after a mastectomy.
 Sachiko received one from her oncologist's office and decided to make more to donate in return.
 She has shared a simple pattern to make them.
 You can donate them locally to an oncologist's office near you.
 Or ask a friend who has battled for other local resources that provide comfort to women with breast cancer.